kaydenkehe/cs50-final/README.md

 - Add the path to the `bin` folders in your Flutter and Dart installations to your `Path` system environment variable.
 - Install the Flutter and Dart VSCode extensions.
 - Ensure that Flutter is operating correctly by using the `flutter doctor` command in your VSCode terminal.
 Disregard issues related to compiling to web or desktop.
-- On your Android device, access your developer options and enable USB debugging.
+- On your Android device, access your developer options menu and enable USB debugging.
+- In `main.dart`, change `endpoint` variable near the top of the file to reflect the local IP and port number you took note of earlier.
+It should look like `http://<ip>:<port>`.
 - Connect your phone to your laptop via a USB cable, click 'allow' on your phone, run `flutter devices` in your VSCode terminal to ensure that Flutter has detected your phone, and run `flutter run` to compile the app to your phone.

 **Using the App**

 The app is relatively simple, and use of it should be fairly intuitive.
 Upon first launching the app, you'll be greeted with a login screen, where you should either log in or register a new account with a username and password.
 Once you've successfully logged in to the app, you'll be greeted with a view of your camera, where you can take photos and have our model guess whether your photo contains pizza or not!

+The bottom bar has three buttons - The leftmost button opens my YouTube channel, the rightmost button logs the user out, and the middle button takes a photo for prediction.

 ## Using the Model

+These instructions assume that you've installed the required Pip packages using the command found in **Running the Server**.

 **Setup**

-Install the package: `python -m pip install -e $path to /src$`
+Install the package: `python -m pip install -e <path to /src>`

 **Usage**